spschoen/NCSU-CSC-Scripts/Compilation & Execution/README.md

-# Compilation and Execution Scripts
+# Compilation and Execution Script
-These scripts are usually the largest and most unwieldy - they are guaranteed to compile and execute programs, but can do more.

-Index:
-* CompileAndExecuteScript.sh
+This script is the largest and most unwieldy.
+It does everything short of delivering grades.
+Sadly, I'm not as good as Dr. Lasher - yet.

 * Written by Samuel Schoeneberger (spschoen@ncsu.edu)
 * Bash / Shell
 * Compiles/Executes, Runs style checker (assumes presence of style checker in ~/cs/)
-  * (Optional) Uses input files given by user.
 * (Optional) Compares program output to expected output.
+Uses input files given by user.
 * REQUIREMENTS (details where to download these files relative to actual script in file):
-    * RenameScript.java, created by Dr. Jessica Schmidt and Zach Butler
-    * GenerateReport.java, created by Samuel Schoeneberger.
+  * RenameScript.java - Has to have been run or at least downloaded.
+  * GenerateReport.java - Summarizes output into easier to read files.

-  * Execution of script:
+Execution of script:
-    * sh CompileAndExecuteScript [Java File] [Folder of student submission folders/Assignments to be renamed] [y/n whether or not to run RenameScript.java]
-    * sh CompileAndExecuteScript [Java File] [Folder of student submission folders/Assignments to be renamed] [y/n whether or not to run RenameScript.java] [expected output file]
-    * sh CompileAndExecuteScript [Java File] [Folder of student submission folders/Assignments to be renamed] [y/n whether or not to run RenameScript.java] [expected output file] [user input file]
+  * sh CompileAndExecuteScript -h for help
+  * sh CompileAndExecuteScript -d Directory/ -p Program_Name.java
+  * sh CompileAndExecuteScript -d Directory/ -p Program_Name.java -e expected_output.txt
+  * sh CompileAndExecuteScript -d Directory/ -p Program_Name.java -e expected_output.txt -i input.txt
+  * And more, please view the help output